 Click here to preview all Big Sur Coast homes for sale.

 Historic Market Information

-Only 5 homes sold in 2015 along the Big Sur coast.
+5 homes sold in this neighborhood in 2015 .
 The most expensive home sold for 5.5 million; situated on 1.59 coastline acres and featured 4 bedrooms, 5.5 bathrooms and 9,849 SqFt of living space.
 The lease expensive home sold for 600K, this Big Sur cabin features expansive Garrapata Canyon views, 2 bedrooms, 2 bathrooms, 1,100 SqFt of living space on 1.73 acres.

 There were 10 homes that sold in 2014 in this area.
 The most expensive sold for 5.25 million, located almost halfway between the town of Big Sur and Carmel, situated directly on the coast on 2+ acres with 4 bedrooms, 3.5 bathrooms and 3,658 SqFt of living space.
 The least expensive sold for 355K, with a 2 bedroom, 1 bathroom, 2-story cabin, situated on almost 3 acres in the Palo Colorado Canyon area.

 In 2013, eight homes sold in the area, the most expensive sold for 3.75 million and offered 3,242 SqFt of living space on a 217,800 SqFt lot.
 The least expensive sold for 206K and was a 437 SqFt cabin located on a 87,120 SqFt lot.